RobertAhlin/emx/README.md

 ### <a id="validating"></a>Validating

-Form my issue of not being able to find a working pep8 validator, I got a validator in the feedback.
-So using
+From my issue of not being able to find a working pep8 validator in PP3, I got a validator in the feedback.
+So using that to vaildate my code.

 ### <a id="bugs"></a>Bugs?

-I haven't really encountered any bugs in this project.<br>
+I haven't really encountered any bugs in this project.
+Just a couple of small problems:<br>

+- Allauth: `../.pip-modules/lib/` doesn't work in Codeanywhere.
+It gives: `ls: cannot access '../.pip-modules/lib/': No such file or directory` the solution was found in Slack and I used this command instead: `cp -r /home/codeany/.local/lib/python3.9/site-packages/allauth/templates/* ./templates/.`
-I got stuck several times in order to figure out different things but that is all about learning.
+- I got stuck several times in order to figure out different things but that is all about learning.

 ## <a id="deployment"></a>Deployment

 The site was deployed to Heroku.
-Using the Code institute guidence from Love Sandwiches walkthrough.
+Using the Code institute guidence from "I think, therefore I blog" walkthrough.

 - I used the GitHub template to create my own repository.
 - Used Codeanywhere as IDE.